simpleprofi/public/help/access/add-data-source/files.md

 ## Upload a file

-You can upload a file from your computer.
+You can upload a file into Datagrok from your computer.
-Drag and drop a file into the working area in Datagrok, or, from the menu, select **File** > **Open** > **File...**.
-Any supported file format is converted into a table and you can start analyzing your data.
+Simply drag and drop a file into the Datagrok UI or, from the menu, select **File** > **Open** > **File...**.
+Any supported file format is converted into a table and you can start analyzing your data right away.

-Note that in this case the data is not uploaded to the server but stays in the browser.
-Datagrok will lose the data when you close the browser tab.
+Note that the files imported to the Datagrok UI are not automatically uploaded to the server.
+The data stays in the browser, and Datagrok will lose the file when you close the browser tab.
 If you want to save the file on the server, there are two options:

 * You can upload the file directly to the [Datagrok home directory](todo).